luiscarlin/gifmeajoke.com/README.md

 [![CircleCI](https://circleci.com/gh/luiscarlin/gifmeajoke.com.svg?style=svg)](https://circleci.com/gh/luiscarlin/gifmeajoke.com)

-An webapp that improves your life by telling you a joke paired with a Gif
+The webapp that improves your life by telling you a joke paired with a Gif

 ## How to run